-This advertising widget is powered by HomeInsurance.com, a licensed insurance producer (NPN: 8781838) and a corporate affiliate of Bankrate.
-HomeInsurance.com LLC services are only available in states where it is licensed and insurance coverage through HomeInsurance.com may not be available in all states.
+Coverage.com, LLC is a licensed insurance producer (NPN: 19966249).
+Coverage.com services are only available in states where it is licensed.
+Coverage.com may not offer insurance coverage in all states or scenarios.
 All insurance products are governed by the terms in the applicable insurance policy, and all related decisions (such as approval for coverage, premiums, commissions and fees) and policy obligations are the sole responsibility of the underwriting insurer.
 The information on this site does not modify any insurance policy terms in any way.

-Free car insurance quotes
+Online car insurance quotes

 Car insurance quotes estimate the cost for a policy with your selected coverage.
 Rates vary based on several factors, including your vehicle type, driving history, coverage and the insurance company.

-At Bankrate we strive to help you make smarter financial decisions.
+At Bankrate, we strive to help you make smarter financial decisions.
+To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
-Here’s an explanation for .
-This content is powered by HomeInsurance.com (NPN: 8781838).
-For more information, please see our .
+Here’s an explanation of .
+Our content is backed by Coverage.com LLC, a licensed entity (NPN: 19966249).
+For more information, please see our

-What is a car insurance quote?
+What are car insurance quotes?

-Asking for a car insurance quote isn’t an obligation to buy insurance from that company.
-Instead, it’s an opportunity to consider the coverage and compare quotes from other companies.
+Getting a car insurance quote doesn’t mean you’re obligated to buy insurance from that company.
+Instead, it’s a chance to consider the coverage and compare quotes to find the best car insurance for you.
 Keep in mind that the quoted premium is typically not the actual final policy cost and it could still change when you purchase the policy after the insurer’s underwriting process is complete.
+This may happen if additional personal, driving record or claims history information is found.
 It’s best to provide as much information as you can up front when requesting quotes to ensure a more accurate price.

 How to shop for car insurance quotes

-Step 1: Talk with an insurance agent.
+Talk with an insurance agent if you have questions.

-Step 2: Collect your personal and vehicle information.
+Collect your personal and vehicle information.

 What documents do I need to prepare?

-- Current policy declarations: If you already have car insurance.
-This will help the agent ensure they can prepare an accurate quote for you.
-If you’re quoting online, this can also help you make sure you aren’t accidentally choosing less coverage or a higher or lower deductible than what you already have.
+- Current policy declarations: If you already have car insurance, it’s important that you compare any new quote with your current coverage.
+This will help the agent ensure they can prepare an accurate quote for you with similar coverage levels and options.
+If you’re getting a quote online, knowing what your current policy declarations are can also help to ensure that you aren’t accidentally choosing less coverage or a higher or lower deductible than what you already have.